MichiganNLP/video-fill-in-the-blank/README.md

 ## Dataset Blank Generation

-Follow these steps if you wanna re-generate the blanks dataset.
+Follow these steps if you wanna re-generate the blanks' dataset.
 Note you probably don't have to run this.

 1. Generate the blanked captions, for each
 [VATEX split JSON file](https://eric-xw.github.io/vatex-website/download.html) (replacing the variables with values):